-Violet Augusta Mary Frederica Kennedy-Erskine was born at the House of Dun near Montrose, on 1 September 1863, eldest daughter of William Henry Kennedy-Erskine, 18th laird of Dun, and his wife Catherine Jones, a Welsh landowner’s daughter.
-She was educated at home, but the House of Dun’s large library was open to her, and she showed an early interest in art and literature.
-In later writings she hinted at the ‘suffocating respectability’ of the life she and her siblings were meant to lead, though since it has been quoted about her (in Helen Cruickshank’s Octobiography) that she was ‘aye in and oot amo’ the ploomen’s feet at the Mains o’ Dun’, the children cannot have been entirely remote from ordinary life.
+Violet Augusta Mary Frederica Kennedy-Erskine was born at the House of Dun near Montrose, on 1 September 1863, eldest daughter to William Henry Kennedy-Erskine, 18th laird of Dun, and his wife Catherine Jones, a Welsh landowner’s daughter.
+She was educated at home, where the House of Dun’s large library was open to her, and she showed an early interest in art and literature.
+In later writings she hinted at the ‘suffocating respectability’ of the life she and her siblings were expected to lead, though since it has been quoted about her (in Helen Cruickshank’s Octobiography) that she was ‘aye in and oot amo’ the ploomen’s feet at the Mains o’ Dun’, the children cannot have been entirely removed from ordinary life.

-In 1894 Jacob married Arthur Otway Jacob, an Irishman serving as a lieutenant with the 20th Royal Hussars in 1894; the marriage was a long and happy one, and the couple had one son, Harry.
-If as a girl Jacob had yearned to see life afar from the ordinary, she was given a chance to do so when in 1895 the regiment was posted to India.
-Her Diaries and Letters from India, 1895-1900 indicate that she enjoyed life there, showing a great interest in Indian culture and society, learning some Hindustani, nursing in the local military hospital.
+In 1894 Jacob married Arthur Otway Jacob, an Irishman serving as a lieutenant with the 20th Royal Hussars in 1894; the marriage was a long and happy one, and the couple had a son, Harry.
+If, as a girl, Jacob had yearned for a different life, she was given a chance to do so when in 1895, the regiment was posted to India.
+Her Diaries and Letters from India, 1895-1900 indicate that she enjoyed life there, showing a great interest in Indian culture and society, learning some Hindustani, and working as a nurse in the local military hospital.
 She painted five volumes of illustrations of Indian flowers which are now in the library of the Royal Botanic Garden Edinburgh.

 Violet had published a small book of poetry, which made her a little suspect to the military society of Cairo.
 But her charm and beauty and aptitude for getting on with people helped her to live down even poetry.